carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/faq.md

 - TrailBlazer is optimized for {==grid-based pathfinding==} with a focus on customization.
 It performs exceptionally well in smaller to medium-sized environments.
 For very large landscapes, performance may vary, and it's recommended to adjust parameters like grid size and cell size for optimal performance.

-**How are round objects handled in the pathfinding process?**
+**How are round or rotated objects handled in the pathfinding process?**

-- The plugin incorporates a specific flag named {==Use Max Precision==} to enhance the handling of circular objects during pathfinding calculations.
-When this flag is enabled, the plugin takes into consideration the spherical attributes of objects.
+- The plugin incorporates specific flags named {==Use Sperical Precision==} and {==Use Rotation Precision==} to enhance the handling of circular and rotated rectangular objects  during obstacle detection on game start.

 !!!
 Important Warning
     It's essential to point out that, for this flag to operate effectively, circular objects in your game world should be equipped with a sphere collision component.
 This component is utilized to accurately define the object's boundaries and facilitate path adjustments as needed.